rmrf-run/Centos7_RHCE_Study/README.md

 ### Once installed
 * look in selinux folder for custom semodule to allow `httpd_t` access to `vmblock_t`, _this will need to be completed before objectives can be viewed in browser_
 * visit http://server1.rhce.lab for objectives
-* install any other needed packages to complete objectives
+* install any other needed packages to complete objectives, i intentionally left several out
 * most objectives will have help links to videos or repos

 ### VM Details